Mohanavadivel-git/caasworkshop/lessons/10-deployment.md

   - kubernetes.io/hostname - The topology key for nodes
   - failure-domain.ford.com/zone - The topology key for data centers

+See the [pod affinity guide](./something) for more information on affinity rules.

 #### *Image Reference*
 ```yaml
       imagePullSecrets: